 Table of content

 After spending years sticking to conventional programming languages, why should tech business founders use Golang?
-That’s one of the buzzing questions that founders will be asking, as the decade-old programming language is getting more prominence.
+That’s one of the buzzing questions that founders will be asking, as Go language is getting more prominence.

 Transitioning to a new programming language involves resources, training, and possibly rehiring programmers who are adept in the language.
 It also means discarding most of the works that have been carried out on old platforms.